sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_metrics/administration_metrics.md

 <button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button>

 ### What You’ll Learn
-How to apply Metrics in Sigma
+How to apply Metrics in Sigma using Sigma's sample database.

 ### What You’ll Build